jacksund/simmate/docs/getting_started/installation/explore_simmate_cli.md

 # Navigating Simmate's Command-Line Interface

 Just as we used `conda --help` earlier, we can also use `--help` with Simmate.
-Begin by running the command:
+Try running the command:

 ``` bash
 simmate --help